Blogging Strategies: Being Present and Personable.

 (As always, these are things that have worked for me and may not fit your blogging style.)

-People are curious by nature and by allowing my readers to get a glimpse of the author behind the blog, I feel as though we can all really connect.
+- People are curious by nature and by allowing my readers to get a glimpse of the author behind the blog, I feel as though we can all really connect.
 Keeping in mind that I publish a food blog, the main content on my blog is focused on food and not my personal life.
-See more about Sally.
-And, if you’re incredibly bored, my Bites of Real Life Series.

-2) Tell your readers that you love them… regularly.
+- Tell your readers that you love them… regularly.
 Honest to goodness, I love you.
-More giveaways ahead.

 Being genuine goes a long way.
 Stand out from other bloggers by being yourself.
 Share unique things about you that make you different from the rest (I am seasonally challenged and take a lot of pictures of dogs).